Walks Around Addingham

 Here is a collection of circular walks, of varying length and difficulty, all starting in the village and going out into the delightful countryside around Addingham, from The Moorside in the south to Bolton Abbey in the north; Ilkley in the east to Counter Hill in the west.
 All the walks have optional shortcuts so that it’s possible to choose your option to suit your available time and energy level.
 Using different starting points give even more options.

-The walks are described below, with links to full route details in PDF format which can be downloaded and printed off.
+The walks are described below, with links to full route details in PDF format which can be downloaded and printed off on A4 paper.

 They have now been published in book form: ‘Walks Around Addingham’ by Don Barrett.
 In addition to the route directions, the book includes much additional information on the history, natural history and geology of the buildings and landscape to be seen on the walks.
 See the Books page for details of the book and how to get it.

-Those with smart phones or tablets may find it useful to use it as an aid to navigation.
+Those with a smart phone or tablet may find it useful to use it as an aid to navigation.
 We use an app called Viewranger (Viewranger.com, available for IOS and Android).
 The free maps included (based on the OpenStreetMap) are actually quite good and show most (though not all) footpaths, but OS map tiles can be purchased.
-Maps can be used offline if downloaded in advance.
+Maps can be used offline if purchased or downloaded in advance.

 Combined Map – This shows all the walks in the book